CROP: Circuit Retrieval and Optimization with Parameter Guidance using LLMs

-Inspired by recent advances in LLMs and their application in EDA and chip design~\cite{pan2025survey,yao2024rtlrewriter,chen2024dawn}, we explore LLMs as a promising candidate for a fully-automated circuit-aware parameter search engine.
+Building on recent advances in LLMs and their demonstrated effectiveness in EDA and chip design tasks~\cite{pan2025survey,yao2024rtlrewriter,chen2024dawn}, we investigate the potential of LLMs to enable fully-automated circuit-aware parameter search engines.
 Unlike traditional block-box optimization tools, LLMs can be conditioned using rich descriptive prompts that incorporate the QoR target, the functionality of each tool option, and even high-level descriptions of the circuit under optimization.
 This allows LLMs to emulate the intuition and practice of experienced engineers, making context-aware adjustments to EDA tool configurations, design constraints, and metric-oriented strategies.
 Furthermore, RAG emerges as a systematic approach that augments general-purpose LLMs with a domain-specific knowledge database, enabling more informed parameter optimization decisions based on historical design data and established optimization patterns.
 The integration of RAG with LLMs creates a parameter tuning framework that leverages contextual reasoning with circuit-specific prior knowledge, enabling parameter optimization that adapts to unique design characteristics across diverse technology nodes.

 In this work we present \textbf{CROP}, the first LLM-powered automatic VLSI design flow tuning framework.
 Table~\ref{tab:introduction} summarizes CROP's advantage compared with human effort and classical parameter tuning algorithms.
 The main contributions of this paper are listed as follows: \begin{itemize} \item A novel sub-framework for scalable summarization of a design from its RTL source code to a dense vector representation. \item An embedding-based design retrieval system to match designs with those that are semantically and structurally similar. \item A RAG-enhanced LLM guided automated search system that combines prior knowledge encoded in the LLM and that extracted from the design retrieval system. \item CROP finds better QoR than the baseline methods which even failed to explore the parameter space with better QoR values given a limited search budget.
-Specifically, CROP achieved a 9.9\% reduction of the power consumption on an industrial processor design compared to the best of the baselines. \end{itemize}
+Specifically, CROP achieved a \textbf{9.9\%} reduction of the power consumption on an industrial processor design compared to the best of the baselines. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{background} provides relevant preliminaries.
 Section~\ref{problem_formulation} contains our problem formulation.
 Section~\ref{method} illustrates our methodology.
 Section~\ref{experiments} presents experimental results.
 Section~\ref{discussion} contains additional discussions.
 And Section~\ref{conclusion} presents our conclusion.